mcloughlan/algo-notes/docs/algorithms.md

 #### Evolutions

-Algorithm will repeatedly evaluate all the tours in the “dish”
+Algorithm will repeatedly evaluate all the tours in the "dish"
 - throw out the longer tours
 - replace them with copies of the better tours
 - each copy is slightly different than the tour it was copied from